-Initial session is free in Patcham and £7.50 in Fiveways (to cover room costs).
+There is no fee for the initial session.
+A charge of £7.50 will be made to cover room costs.
 I also offer a limited number of reduced cost appointments at £35 or £30 per session for students, unemployed or the low waged.

 Daytime and evening appointments are available.

 Please visit our website for more information: www.persontoppersoncounselling.co.uk

 If you have limited mobility I may consider seeing you in your own home.
 Please call me or email to discuss this further.

 I am a member of the BACP and adhere to their ethical framework.

 I undergo regular clinical supervision with a qualified and experienced supervisor and I am fully insured in line with BACP guidelines for best practice.